nad0tornado/Web_ASPCoreMVC_FoxholeTrainLogistics/README.md

 Having recently developed a really useful spreadsheet for calculating shipments, I decided that this would be an excellent opportunity for me to explore use of Asp .NET Core MVC + Entity Framework, so I thought why not build a tool that's both useful and is something that I can show in job interviews?

 ..And here we are!

+**DISCLAIMER:**
+- "FoxholeItemAPI" uses a .json file created by Joshua Hallee for pre-population of API items.
+All credit goes to him for its original creation.
+- "FoxholeTrainLogistics" (MVC Project) Uses images and text content from https://foxhole.fandom.com, content which is originally owned by Siege Camp (prev.
+Clapfoot Inc) and is licensed under the Creative Commons Attribution-ShareAlike (CC BY-SA) license.
+As such, this project gives full credit to the original copyright holders and complies with the license terms by releasing the resulting work under the same CC BY-SA license.